badtzmaruu/MLG382/README.md

 # MLG382
-An ML tool to predict student performance and enable early academic intervention.
+A Python ML tool to predict student performance and enable early academic intervention.